 the Balaur anterior sacrum is wide and the pubis of Balaur bows laterally, producing a wide area for the guts between them.
 This could also be the result of a switch to herbivory (as Cau et al. speculates) and, if so, the twin scythe claws may have been used only for climbing trees.
 A second scythe-like ungual was not necessary to open the guts of a dinosaur with more efficiency, but a second large claw might have helped a heavier, perhaps less mobile herbivorous Balaur hang more easily on a tree trunk with both medial and lateral digits opposing one another.

-despite the fact that the manus is larger than the pes in Balaur, alone among all theropod taxa tested in the large reptile tree, Cau et al. considered its forelimbs ‘reduced’ by comparison to the flying birds, Sapeornis and Zhongjiaornis (Fig.1), perhaps due to insularism (living on an island).
-They suggest that Balaur may have had a proportionally shorter-tail and a less raptorial-looking foot than previously depicted.
-This suggestion ignores the fact that the tail was not pygostylic and the pes was trenchant, if not raptorial.
+that the manus is subequal to the pes in Balaur, Cau et al. considered those forelimbs ‘reduced’ by comparison to the flying birds, Sapeornis and Zhongjiaornis (Fig.1), perhaps due to insularism (living on an island).
+They suggested that Balaur may have had a proportionally shorter-tail and a less raptorial-looking foot than previously depicted.
+The tail was not pygostylic and the pes was trenchant.
 We’ve seen co-author D. Naish make such hopeful suggestions before, based on a lack of attention to such red flags as that long tail on Balaur.
 Naish also prefers to shoehorn taxa into existing clades (like pterosaurs into the Ornithodira), rather than allow the tree to recover new clades (like the Tritosauria and Fenestrasauria).